Postcolonial Feminism in Management and Organization Studies Critical Perspectives from India, Pakistan, and Bangladesh

 The term feminism is often treated as a stable and universalizing politics and practice.
-For postcolonial feminism, the issues of interest are not only social and cultural inequalities in terms of caste, class, colour, ethnicity, gender, and religion, but also historical, political, and geographical inequalities in terms of ‘Third World’, ‘Global South’ and ‘remnants of the colonial past’.
+For postcolonial feminism, the issues of interest are not only social and cultural inequalities in terms of caste, class, color, ethnicity, gender, and religion, but also historical, political, and geographical inequalities in terms of “Third World”, “Global South” and “remnants of the colonial past”.
 Postcolonial feminism pays nuanced attention to historical diversity and local specificity of feminist issues.
 This book draws upon the work grounded specifically in the context of India, Pakistan, and Bangladesh to demonstrate the plurality of thinking.

 In mainstream management and organization studies, context is often understood as a present, static field.
 This book discusses how context is an important consideration for any management and organization study and for feminist studies in management and organization studies.
-It informs the way we need to understand context, not just as ‘present’ but also the ‘past’.
-Postcolonial feminism highlights the historical roots and past privileges of a context which often get overlooked in the management and organization studies where context is mostly seen in the present.
+It informs the way we need to understand context not just as “present” but also as “past”.
+Postcolonial feminism highlights the historical roots and past privileges of a context that often gets overlooked in management and organization studies where context is mostly understood in the present.

 Chapter 1: Introduction: Postcolonial Feminism in Management and Organization Studies: Critical perspectives from India, Pakistan, and Bangladesh